MissVeronica/um-format-form-content/README.md

 1. Version 1.1.0 Option to remove Profile Photos from selected Profile pages.
 2. Version 1.2.0 Addition of a common shortcode for the Profile page which will activate the right UM Form depending on the current User viewing the Profile.
 3. Version 1.2.1 Code improvement
+4. Version 1.3.0 Removal of the Viewer Role selection.
+All User Roles can be equal.
+Profile Form selection depends on the URL User identification.

 ## Installation & Updates
 1. Download the plugin ZIP file at the green Code button